Partial Information Sharing over Social Learning Networks: Performance Analysis

 \subsubsection{Learning and Mislearning with Self-Awareness}

 Let us comment on the result for the algorithm with self-awareness in the case $\thetashare\neq\thetatrue$.
 The addition of a self-awareness term is expected to improve the learning performance, and this behavior will be examined in the forthcoming section.
-However, as already noticed, the slight asymmetry introduced in the learning algorithm by the self-awareness term makes the theoretical analysis more complicated.
+However, as already noticed, the asymmetry introduced in the learning algorithm by the self-awareness term makes the theoretical analysis more complicated.
 For example, different from the case without self-awareness, the learning/mislearning bounds are not tight, and, as far as we can tell, do not suggest a neat physical interpretation of the learning/mislearning behavior.

-An interesting parallel can be drawn from condition 1) in Theorem~\ref{the:altsa} and condition 1) in Theorem~\ref{the:belcoll}.
-In Theorem~\ref{the:altsa}, the condition for correctly discarding the transmitted hypothesis depends on the arithmetic average of the KL divergences $d_{\sf ave}(\tau)$ for non-transmitted hypotheses (that is, for $\tau\neq\thetashare$), while in Theorem~\ref{the:belcoll} the same learning outcome depends on the KL divergence between the true likelihood and the average of non-transmitted likelihood functions, namely $d_{\sf ave}(\thetasharec)$.
-These different conditions can be linked through the inequality derived in \eqref{eq:klineq}.
-Multiplying both sides of \eqref{eq:klineq} by $v_k$ and summing over $k$, we obtain:

-which shows that whenever the condition 1) in Theorem~\ref{the:altsa} is satisfied, so is condition 1) in Theorem~\ref{the:belcoll}.
+We notice furthermore that the RHS of condition 2) in Theorem~\ref{the:altsa}, can in principle be negative, particularly when the self-awareness coefficients approach $1$.
+In this case, the mislearning condition is never satisfied, and simulation results, detailed in the next section, suggest that higher self-weights can mitigate mislearning.